 · Visual Studio

 You will need at least Visual Studio 2013 (update 4) to compile userspace binaries.
-In addition to that, if you want to compile the kernel module you will also need to install Windows Driver Kit (WDK) 8.1 Update or later.
-To generate the Windows installer you need WiX Toolset and also be able to build the kernel module.
+In addition to that, if you want to compile the kernel module you will also need to install Windows Driver Kit (WDK) 8.1 Update.